 Besides simplifying the diet and incorporating bitter foods for a gentle daily detox, here are some other suggestions for supporting the detoxification process:

-Dry Skin Brushing: Dry skin brushing helps support your lymphatic system, which is responsible for ridding the body of stagnation, resulting in healthy and resilient skin.
-Skin brushing also supports the immune and digestive systems, both of which are involved in detox.
+Dry Skin Brushing: Dry skin brushing helps support your lymphatic system, which is supportive for ridding the body of stagnation and cleansing in itself

 Sweat: Although it is a major eliminative organ, most people’s skin is very inactive.
 Sweat is a primary elimination route for toxins.
 If you can, take a hot sauna or bath, this works magic for the skin and assists its ability to breathe, stay hydrated and glowing.